Credential Dumping

 Introduction

 While performing Red Team Operations, it is possible to come across a scenario where the attacker cannot use Mimikatz.
-This can be because almost all the Antivirus or Malware software are going to detect the presence of Mimikatz as soon as it lands on the Target Machine.
-This is the scenario where an attacker can perform Internal Monologue Attack.
-To perform this, attack a tool is required that was developed by Elad Shamir from Missing Link Security.
+This can happen because almost all Antivirus or Malware software will detect the presence of Mimikatz as soon as it lands on the target machine.
+In such cases, the attacker can perform the Internal Monologue Attack.
+To carry out this attack, a tool is required that was developed by Elad Shamir from Missing Link Security.

-In a general sense, the downgrade attack was performed with the Mimikatz itself.
-After the exploitation of the target machine.
-The attacker then either using Mimikatz or manually can edit Registry Keys such as the LMCompatibilityLevel with values such as 0,1,2 that can make the compromised device use the NTLM downgraded or older version to interact with other SMB servers and can lead to pivoting to other users and servers.
+In general, the attacker previously performed the downgrade attack using Mimikatz itself after exploiting the target machine.
+The attacker then, either using Mimikatz or manually, can edit Registry Keys such as the LMCompatibilityLevel with values such as 0, 1, and 2.
+These values can make the compromised device use the NTLM downgraded or older version to interact with other SMB servers.
+This can lead to pivoting to other users and servers.

-However, in this attack that is described in the demonstration, the Mimikatz is not used and the attacker instead invokes a local procedure call from a user-mode application to the NTLM authentication package through the SSPI.
-This calculates the NetNTLM response that we discussed earlier in the context of the logged-on user.
-The attack inherently disables the NetNTLMv1 preventive controls, then it moves on to extract all non-network logon tokens from currently running processes and impersonate the associated users.
-For each impersonated user, NTLM SSP locally invokes an NTLMv1 response to the chosen challenge and then restores the original values of the Registry keys discussed earlier.
-Now the captured hash can be cracked with the tool of your preference such as John the Ripper or Hash Cat.
+However, in the attack described in this demonstration, Mimikatz is not used.
+Instead, the attacker invokes a local procedure call from a user-mode application to the NTLM authentication package through the SSPI.
+This calculates the NetNTLM response discussed earlier in the context of the logged-on user.
+The attack inherently disables the NetNTLMv1 preventive controls, then proceeds to extract all non-network logon tokens from currently running processes and impersonates the associated users.
+For each impersonated user, NTLM SSP locally invokes an NTLMv1 response to the chosen challenge and then restores the original values of the registry keys discussed earlier.
+Finally, the captured hash can be cracked with a tool of your preference, such as John the Ripper or Hashcat.

 Exploitation